What is dehydration?

 Who is most at risk of dehydration?

 Anyone is susceptible to dehydration, but it is particularly dangerous for young children and older adults.
 Dehydration in young children is most commonly caused by severe diarrhoea and vomiting, but can also be caused by a fever, excessive sweating or increased urination.
-Among older adults, a minor illness such as a bladder infection can cause dehydration.
+Among older adults, a minor illness such as bladder infections, flu, and bronchitis can cause dehydration.